Greener Cattle Initiative Awards

 Genetics

-First, the research team is measuring how much methane 4,000 individual Holstein cows exhale using portable GreenFeed systems that capture all the air exhaled by a cow while eating.
+First, the research team is measuring how much methane 4,000 individual Holstein cows exhale using portable GreenFeed systems that capture all the air a cow exhales while eating.
 The team will then study the genetics of these cows, identifying various traits, such as the quantity and intensity of methane production.
 Once these traits are better understood, the team can pursue selective breeding for cows that produce less methane.

 Milk Testing